zen-fs/core/documentation/configuration.md

 });
 ```

-If your application runs entirely synchronously (for example, during early Node.js bootstrap), you can use `configureSync` instead.
-It follows the same shape as `configure`, but it throws if any backend requires asynchronous initialization.
+## Synchronous configuration

+If you require configuration to be done synchronously, you can use `configureSync`.
+Note that will throw `EWOULDBLOCK`/`EAGAIN` when asynchronous backends are encountered.

 ```ts
 import { configureSync, InMemory } from '@zenfs/core';